graycatya/CatLearnQt/GrayCatQt/Resource/about/explain/explain_en.md

-This software is used to learn Qt development
+This software is used to learn Qt development.